DSC-SPIDAL/stock-analysis/README.md

   ```
   * Few examples are available in `$OMPI_181/examples`.
 Please use `mpijavac` with other parameters similar to `javac` command to compile OpenMPI Java programs.
 Once compiled `mpirun [options] java -cp <classpath> class-name arguments` command with proper values set as arguments will run the program.

+5. Cluster with Slurm Job Manager
+  * The scripts assume a cluster with Slurm job manager.
+You are welcome to convert the scripts to another Job management system as well.

 Stock Analysis Project
 ----